 IMPORTANT: For being able to do a TTA RAPID surgery on your own we deeply recommend to participate a workshop - for example with Dr. Yves Samoy, Ghent University, BELGIUM.
 Just having read this article is not sufficient.

-So let's get an overview of the TTA surgery with a short 3D-Video-Animation.
+So let's get an overview of tibial tuberosity advancement by watching a TTA surgery:

 Calculating the tibial tuberosity advancement can be done in a different ways (classic TTA template (Kyon, by Slobodan Tepic); common tangent technique (Dennler); 2.07 x Tibial plateau length (Inauen); MMP Procedure (Ness); …).
 However, none of these techniques are perfect.
 A critical mind is advised when applying those measurements.

-You can download the TTA RAPID template here and print it on a transparancy.
+You can download the TTA RAPID template from this website and print it on a transparancy.
 Or if you buy a TTA RAPID set for the first time you will automatically receive one.

 Note this values, you will need it during surgery: XX / YY/ Z